Program Development • Staff Development • Assessment & Tracking • Alumni Network

-Our current strategic priority for the Bonner Program development is to strengthen the third and fourth year experience for students.
-Many Bonners transition in their upper class years from only doing direct service and service leadership roles to launch community-engaged capacity building projects and social action campaigns in collaboration with their longstanding community partners.
+Our current strategic priority for the Bonner Program development is to strengthen the third and fourth year experience for students and community partners.
+Many Bonners transition in their upper class years from their direct service and service leadership roles to launch community-engaged capacity-building projects and social action campaigns in collaboration with their longstanding community partners.

 This transition can be framed using the three citizenship models described in “What Kind of Citizen?
 The Politics of Educating for Democracy” by Joel Westheimer and Joseph Kahne (American Educational Research Journal; Summer 2004).
 The chart (see right) shows how the third and fourth year of the Bonner developmental progression differ from the first and second.

 As is true with all our work, the set of initiatives we are working on to strengthen the third and fourth year (see below) all intentionally integrate the goals and strategies we have for student, community, and campus impact.

 The following links will take you more detailed descriptions for each initiative:

 - Capacity-Building Projects

 - Social Action